 Our construction loan solutions are designed for borrowers whose scenarios fall outside major bank policy.
 Common profiles include:

-Where relevant, project planning and construction standards may also matter, particularly when a development needs to align with broader Australian building requirements such as the National Construction Code.
+Where relevant, planning and construction standards may also matter, particularly when a development needs to align with broader Australian building requirements such as the National Construction Code.

 Yes, absolutely — duplex construction projects are commonly funded through both standard construction loans and low doc construction loans, depending on your needs and documentation.